Worldwide Freezing Injunction: clarification of the correct test for the existence of assets

 Keep reading

-Message from Gary Miller
+New Year Message from IFG Chair Gary Miller

 As we begin a new year, we look forward to new collaborations and to seeing our community continue to grow stronger, more global, and increasingly active.
 Our event in Mumbai last November with Dr. Shibani Belwalkar marked a major milestone for the network — including the transition from our Steering Committee to a